Cronista/xkcdToMail/README.md

     time

 dotenv is used to secure credentials.
-To make the code work, you'd need to create a db.env in the repo. and write in the values of the placeholders found in the code (email, email2 and password) as follows:
+To make the code work, a '.env' (db.env) file in the same directory as main.py must exist.
+Inside, change the represented value of the variables found in the code (password, email, emailto) as follows:

     PASSWORD = 'GmailPassword'

     EMAIL = 'GmailAddress'

-    EMAIL2 = 'recipientEmail'
+    EMAILTO = recipientEmail1, recipientEmail2, recipientEmailn

 You would be logging in directly to, in this case, gmail smtp server.
 No one would have access to it.
 Just make sure the db.env is included in the .gitignore.